Zoliverling/Transformer_Paper_Presentation/README.md

 ## Overview of GLUs and Variants

-> [!CAUTION]
-> **Concerns around automation in oversight**<br>
-> Can AI provide reliable self-critique / evaluation?
-How to improve the robustness and trustworthiness of AI decision making in the training process?

 <details>
-  <summary>What is GLUs (Gated Linear Units)?</summary>
+  <summary>What are GLUs (Gated Linear Units)?</summary>

 GLUs are a type of neural network component that controls the flow of information through the network by applying a gating mechanism to linear units.
 This gating mechanism allows the model to learn which parts of the information to pass through and which to block, potentially leading to more efficient learning process.

   </details><br>

-What is Gated Linear Units:

-GLUs are a type of neural network component that controls the flow of information through the network by applying a gating mechanism to linear units.
-This gating mechanism allows the model to learn which parts of the information to pass through and which to block, potentially leading to more efficient learning process.
+The GLU Variants utilize the similar machanism to control the flow of information with different activation function.

 **GLU**:
 $$\text{GLU}(x, W, V, b, c) = \sigma(xW + b) \otimes (xV + c)$$